-The NRF includes incident-specific annexes dealing with specific threats posed by WMDs or chemical, biological, radiological, nuclear, or high-explosive (CBRNE) material.
-At the federal level, both EPA and USCG respond to situations involving the release of a hazardous substance, or pollutant and contaminant under the NCP.
-Nearly all of the potential WMD/CBRNE scenarios involving a biological, chemical, or radiological component would qualify as an NCP response.
-However, for a terrorist event, the FBI would be the coordinating or lead agency, and either EPA or USCG would be a cooperating or support agency depending on where the incident occurs in the coastal or inland zone.
-If the terrorist event involved the release of a biological agent such as anthrax, HHS would be the coordinating agency to manage the consequences of such an incident.
-If the terrorist event involved the release of radionuclides such as a dirty bomb detonation, the DOE would be the coordinating agency to manage the consequences of such an incident.
-In all of these instances, either the EPA or USCG would be involved to assist in determining the extent of contamination and recommend technologies and resources capable of mitigating the hazard.
+The NRF includes incident-specific annexes dealing with specific threats posed by WMDs or chemical, biological, radiological, nuclear, or explosive (CBRNE) material.
+At the federal level, both EPA and USCG respond to situations involving the release of a hazardous substances, pollutants, or contaminants under the NCP.
+EPA or USCG would be involved to assist in determining the extent of contamination and recommend technologies and resources capable of mitigating the hazard.
+Nearly all the potential WMD/CBRNE scenarios involving a biological, chemical, radiological, or high-explosive component would qualify as an NCP response.

-Specific roles for EPA and USCG are outlined in each of the following NRF Annexes:

-"Terrorism Incident Law Enforcement and Investigation Annex"
+Specific roles for EPA and USCG are outlined in each of the following NRF Annexes: "Terrorism Incident Law Enforcement and Investigation Annex", "Biological Incident Annex", and "Nuclear/Radiological Incident Annex".
+Annex E can be found on-line at https://r4data.response.epa.gov/r4rrt/ under "RCP/ACP Main."
+See Annex E of this Plan for additional information on these procedures.

-"Biological Incident Annex"

-"Nuclear/Radiological Incident Annex"

-See Annex E to this Plan for additional information on these procedures.

-SECTION 4.
-PLANNING
+SECTION 4 - PLANNING